kwiatks/climate-change-setup-oxford/README.md

 ### PAIRS

 There are two modes for using PAIRS, Graphical User Interface (GUI) and via API calls.
-When using the GUI version you are presented with Datalayers and DataSets.
-There is a one to many relationship (a dataset contains many datalayers).
-A CSV file showing the datasets/datalayers will be shared with you during the Event (it will be emailed to you).
-We recommend you take some time looking at the contents **before** using the GUI and/or APIs to determine if there are already some datalayers available that are relevant to your idea.
+There are "Datasets" and "DataLayers".
+There is a one to many relationship (a dataset contains one or more datalayers).
+A CSV file showing the datasets/datalayers will be shared with you during the Event (see Step 2 above).
+We recommend you take some time looking at the contents **before** using the GUI and/or APIs to determine if some DataLayers are relevant to your idea.

 #### PAIRS GUI

-Video and documentation for PAIRS GUI.
-We recomend quickly going through the video to become familiar withh the interface and then go to the step by step instructions :
+We recomend quickly going through the videos (they are each very short) to become familiar with the interface and then go to the step by step instructions while also looking at the online tutorial :

 - There are a few short videos https://www.youtube.com/playlist?list=PL0VD16H1q5IO3sP-i667TVyn4OsSP6kPc
 - Online PAIRS GUI Tutorial https://pairs.res.ibm.com/tutorial/tutorials/gui/index.html